Dog Bite | Animal Behavior Expert Witness For Attorneys

 Dog expert witness testimony

-Richard Polsky, Ph.D. is animal behavior expert witness located in Los Angeles, CA. Dr. Polsky provides expert witness services to attorneys handling personal injury caused by dogs.
+Richard Polsky, Ph.D. is a canine bite expert witness located in Los Angeles, CA. Dr. Polsky provides expert witness services to attorneys handling personal injury caused by dogs.
 Contact information can be found here.